SonuMucesh/NHK-Live-Stream-Recorder/README.md

 ## Getting Started

-These instructions will help you get the NHK Stream Downloader up and running on your local machine or in a Docker container.
+These instructions will help you get the NHK Live Stream Recorder up and running on your local machine or in a Docker container.

 ### Prerequisites